Page Headers - Gayther Original (200px)

 Never miss a story, offer or event again.
 By subscribing to Gayther, you will receive the latest news, articles, upcoming events, and so much more straight to your mailbox

 IMPORTANT DISCLAIMER: The information displayed on this page is for illustrative purposes only and does not constitute advice.
-It is essential that before travelling that you independently establish information relating specifically to your requirements and circumstances.
-Though we endeavour to keep all information across the site updated, we do not guarantee the accuracy and completeness of any information displayed.
+It is essential that, before travelling, you independently gather information specific to your requirements and circumstances.
+Though we endeavour to keep all information across the site up to date, we do not guarantee the accuracy or completeness of any information displayed.
 The languages and terms featured on this page are literal translations and have not been validated or verified.
 The service is provided free of charge, and by using it, you accept that you are doing so at your own risk.
-This page may contain external links to third party websites; Gayther provides these links for your convenience and does not endorse, warrant or recommend any particular products or services.
+This page may contain external links to third-party websites; Gayther provides these links for your convenience and does not endorse, warrant or recommend any particular products or services.
 By clicking on any external links, you will leave Gayther and be taken to the third-party website, which you do so at your own risk and by accessing the site, you will be required to comply with the external third party’s terms and conditions of use and privacy policies